davekilian/davekilian.github.com/_posts/2015-11-25-intermediate-mistakes.markdown

 ---
 layout: post
-title: Common Mistakes Made by Intermediate Programmers
+title: Intermediate Developer Hurtles
 author: Dave
 draft: true
 ---

-Some mistakes I've come across after reading a good bit of intermediate-level code, and some advice about how to avoid making the mistakes.
+Some common anti-patterns I've come across in code written by intermediate-level developers, and some advice about how to avoid making the mistakes.

 Each section should have a description of the mistake, an example, and a discussion of how to fix the example